-Directors who are employees of McCormick (Messrs.
-Wilson, Kurzius and Stetz) do not receive any fees for their service as a director.
+Directors who are employees of McCormick do not receive any fees for their service as a director.
+Messrs.
+Kurzius, Wilson and Stetz were employees of the Company during fiscal 2016.

-The cash components of non-management director compensation are: (i) an annual retainer of \$90,000, paid in equal quarterly installments (the first quarterly installment upon election to the Board is paid in Common Stock; subsequent quarterly payments are paid in cash), and (ii) for a director who serves as the Lead Director or as a Board Committee chair, an additional annual retainer of \$15,000 in cash (paid in equal quarterly installments).
+The cash components of non-management director compensation are: (i) an annual retainer of \$90,000, paid in equal quarterly installments (the first quarterly installment upon election to the Board is paid in Common Stock; subsequent quarterly payments are paid in cash), and (ii) for a director who serves as the Lead Director and/or as a Board Committee chair, an additional annual retainer of \$15,000 in cash (paid in equal quarterly installments).

-In addition, non-management directors receive an annual option grant of 5,000 shares of common stock under the 2013 Omnibus Incentive Plan.
+In addition, non-management directors received an annual option grant of 5,000 shares of common stock under the 2013 Omnibus Incentive Plan.
 The shares subject to these options vest in full on March 15 of the year following the year in which the grant date occurs, provided that the director continues to serve on the Board until such date.
-Non-management directors also receive an annual RSU grant equal in value to \$100,000.
+Non-management directors also received an annual RSU grant in whole shares approximating the value of \$100,000.
 The RSUs vest in full on March 15 of the year following the year in which the grant date occurs, provided that the director continues to serve on the Board until such date.
 All outstanding stock options become fully exercisable and all outstanding RSUs vest in the event of disability or death of the participant, or a change in control of McCormick, while the director is serving on the Board.